SiliconValleyLorax/i-home/README.md

 ![README/final_demo.gif](README/final_demo.gif)

 ## 🔎Needs
-Early PoC is an AI English picture book recommendation service for children aged 5-7.
-Early PoC was a service that has children write their own profiles and recommends picture books for them through recommendation algorithms based on tastes identified through preliminary surveys.
+Early PoC was an AI English picture book recommendation service for children aged 5-7.
+Early PoC was a service that makes children write their own profiles and recommends picture books for them through recommendation algorithms based on tastes identified through preliminary surveys.

-However, ***children aged 5-7 has difficulty writing their own profiles so, there are difficulties expecting accurate surveys.***
+However, ***children aged 5-7 have difficulties writing their own profiles, so there are difficulties expecting accurate surveys.***

-Also, there was not enough data collected in advance to develop the recommended algorithm, causing a ***'cold start' problem.*** Considering that it is inefficient to collect the taste of children aged 5-7 and the appropriate book data directly, we sought to implement recommended services that do not require prior data.
+Also, there was not enough data collected in advance to develop the recommendation algorithm, causing a ***'cold start' problem.*** Considering that it is inefficient to collect the taste of children aged 5-7 and the appropriate book data directly, we sought to implement recommendation service that does not require prior data.

 ## 🌟Main **PoC**